data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

 ### Merging the datasets

-After gathering the data and to help speed-up the join process two indexes were created:
+To help speed-up the join process two indexes were created:

 * Geographical index over location information of the Yelp Business dataset.
 * Index over the ```business_id``` of the Yelp Reviews dataset.